google/fhir-dbt-analytics/readme/project_overview.md

         bq query --nouse_legacy_sql 'SELECT looker_studio_url FROM `<GCP project>.<dataset>.project_variables`'
         ```

-    *   Click on the output (if clickable), or copy from console to the URL box
+    *   Click on the output (if clickable), or copy the URL to a browser.
-        in a browser.

 1. This will make a copy of the dashboard that points to your data.